 Solon real estate is some of the most expensive in Iowa, although Solon house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, Solon isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Solon are a mix of both white- and blue-collar jobs.
+Solon is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Solon is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Solon who work in office and administrative support (12.86%), healthcare (11.96%), and management occupations (8.97%).

 Also of interest is that Solon has more people living here who work in computers and math than 95% of the places in the US.

-Solon is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Solon doesn't have a public transportation system that people use for their commute.

 The citizens of Solon are very well educated compared to the average community in the nation: 39.55% of adults in Solon have a bachelor's degree or even advanced degree.